oludouglas/XMLite/README.md

 # XMLite
-This project aims to build a simple light weight XML library to handle XML generation, Serialization, De-serialization and maybe even XML to File, XML over HTTP, XML to JSON, XML to Objects and back
+This project aims to build a simple light weight XML library to handle XML generation, Serialization, De-serialization and maybe even XML to File, XML over HTTP, XML to JSON, XML to POJOs and back.
+Currently supports SOAP and XML OVER HTTP based requests and does not have any dependancies. just a single jar.

 Here's a sample request to query a Dot Net webservice.